dpway0/dplock/README.md

   - `check-reminders` – Check and notify if any password is due for review (remind date reached).
   - **Utility**: Clear the terminal screen for better readability.
 - **Check Reminders**: The `check_reminders` feature allows users to review entries with upcoming or overdue reminders.
 This feature is currently under development and will be available soon.
+- **Master Password Caching**: The master password is cached for a configurable duration (default: 10 minutes).
+You can set the cache duration using the `DPLOCK_CACHE_DURATION` environment variable (in seconds).

 ## 🧪 Quick Demo